networktocode/diffsync/examples/example1/README.md

 diff_a_b.print_detailed()
 ```

-> In the Device model, the role is not defined as an attribute so it's not showned with we are comparing the different objects, even if the value is different.
+> In the Device model, the role is not defined as an attribute so it's not shown when we are comparing the different objects, even if the value is different.